 Regardless of which system you go with, you'll be in for another generation of high-quality games.
-I'd recommend grabbing the Digital Edition if you're new to the PlayStation ecosystem since it's likely to be a bit cheaper and smaller.
-You also won't have the clutter of discs to keep track of.
-If you've got Blu-ray movies or PS4 games you want to continue playing, however, then you'll want to go with the regular PS5.
+I'd recommend grabbing the Digital Edition if you're new to the PlayStation ecosystem since it's a bit cheaper and smaller You also won't have the clutter of discs to keep track of.
+If you've got Blu-ray movies or PS4 games you want to continue playing however, then you'll want to go with the regular PS5.

 Time to play

 Keep all your options open with the regular PS5, as you won't be cut off from PS5 or PS4 discs.
 If you aren't ready to give up physical media, this is the console for you.